-In June 2014 Rebeca Grynspan was elected Chairman of the Board of the International Institute for Environment and Development, an influential policy research organization working at the interface between development and the environment.
+In June 2014 she was appointed Chair of the Board of Trustees of the International Institute for Environment and Development (IIED), a leading global organisation at the forefront of development and environmental policy research.

 Ms Grynspan is a member of the steering committee of the UNICEF Scaling Up Nutrition (SUN) Movement; member of the Governing Council of the Society for International Development (SID), a global network of individuals and professionals at the forefront of development; member of the International Labour Organisation’s Global Commission on the Future of Work; member of the Advisory Board of the Expansión International Economic Forum 2021 and in 2021 became a member of the G20 High Level Independent Panel on Financing the Global Commons for Pandemic Preparedness and Response.

 In addition to her experience as a conference lecturer and advisor to a number of international organisations and institutions, she has been actively involved in key United Nations initiatives, such as the Millennium Project’s Task Force on Poverty and Economic Development and the High-level Panel on Financing for Development.

 In 2014 and 2015, she was recognized as one of the 50 leading intellectuals of Latin America.
 Since 2016 she serves as a member of the Board of Trustees of the Complutense Institute for International Studies (ICEI), which forms part of the Universidad Complutense, Madrid.
 In 2017 she received the Forbes Award for Excellence and the Spanish government awarded her the highest honour awarded to civilian, the Gran Cruz de la Orden Civil de Alfonso X El Sabio.
 In 2020 she received the Aquí Europa-Vocento award as a Latin American personality for her outstanding contribution to strengthening Europe-Latin America relations.